ReedGoldsworthy/spotify_util/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Change FetchAudioFeatures to fetch multiple songs at once
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Make it so CreatePlaylist can create playlists bigger than 100 tracks
-    - [ ] Spanish
+- [ ] Make application follow Spotify's extension request guidelines

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+- [ ] Change getAttributes in playlist service to only round values after the averages are computed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>